The underground party scene in the 80s

 All the local bands used the Desert & knew Bob.
 We'd been playing bass in a few bands during the Arcade period & had practiced over there.
 We hit it off immediately & just gelled like Brothers right from day one.

-Bob had strong family links to the footie team though his Mam & that was a massive help, in providing us an added angle to support the Bar's zero racism stance.
+Bob had strong family links to the footie team though his Mam & that was a massive help, in providing us an added angle to support the Bar's zero racism stance with all the mad Toon fans.

 Bobby was the Party King & as far as we were concerned he bordered on being an almost God like figure.
 He was just the most charismatic & popular guy for miles around.